Stoddard Public Records Directory

 Frequently Asked Questions

-The Town of Stoddard maintains a comprehensive collection of public records, which can be accessed through the town's official website at http://www.stoddardnh.org/.
+The Town of Stoddard maintains a full collection of public records, which can be accessed through the town's official website at http://www.stoddardnh.org/.
 This includes information on town meetings, local government, and various municipal services.
-The Town Clerk's office, located at http://www.stoddardnh.org/town-clerk, also serves as a valuable resource for accessing vital records, property deeds, and other important documents.
+The Town Clerk's office, located at http://www.stoddardnh.org/town-clerk, also is a valuable resource for accessing vital records, property deeds, and other important documents.

 Stoddard's vital records, such as birth, marriage, and death certificates, are maintained by the Town Clerk's office.
 Residents and authorized individuals can request copies of these records by visiting the Town Clerk's office or submitting a written request.
 The office also oversees the issuance of marriage licenses and dog licenses within the town.